PeizGuo/LookUpInDash/README.md

-#Look Up in Dock Sublime Text 2 Package
+#Look Up in Dash Sublime Text 2 Package

 ##Description
 Dash(http://kapeli.com/) is an API Documentation Browser and Code Snippet Manager.
 This Sublime Text 2 Package is the integration with the Dash app.